levibrooke/um-what-day-is-it/design.md

 ### Event Methods
 1. ComponentDidMount: Use utility function to determine the day and set in state.
-2. Show Content View: Pass all Google Sheet data into filter function.
-Data for the day is set in state, current content is randomly selected.
+2. Show Content View: Pass all Google Sheet data into a filter function.
+Data for the day is set in state, current content node is randomly selected.
-3. Show New Random Content: Previous content is removed from state.
-New content is randomly selected from remaining content for the day.
+3. Get Random Content: Previous content node is removed from state.
+New content node is randomly selected from remaining content for the day.
 4. Reset: Flip flags to render welcome view.

 ### Styling